shyara95/CARDIAC_ARREST_DATA_ANALYSIS/README.md

 **Cardiac Arrest Data Analysis (Heart Disease Detection)**
 This project involves exploratory data analysis (EDA) on a cardiac arrest dataset to uncover patterns and insights related to heart disease.
 The goal is to understand which features are most associated with heart disease, using visualization and statistical techniques.
+📁 Dataset Overview
+Total Records: 1,025